National Dental Assistants Recognition Week 2022: An Expert's Guide to Advocacy

 Ms. Pahl currently leads courses in anatomy and preclinical science, which encompasses sterilization techniques.

 The Value of Dental Assistants

-In 2016, the Dental Advancement through Learning and Education (DALE) Foundation commissioned a national survey of nearly 3,000 dentists, dental hygienists, dental office managers, and dental assistants, to find the value and impact of dental assistants.
+In 2016, the most recent data available, the Dental Advancement through Learning and Education (DALE) Foundation commissioned a national survey of nearly 3,000 dentists, dental hygienists, dental office managers, and dental assistants, to find the value and impact of dental assistants.
 The results were overwhelming: 99 percent of respondents said dental assistants contributed to the productivity of their dental practice; 97 percent said dental assistants helped the dentist to move onto the next patient more quickly; and 98 percent said dental assistants contributed to overall synergy and made other team members more effective, too.

 Dental assistants provide more than efficiency; they boost a dental practice’s profitability, too: 97 percent of respondents said dental assistants contribute to patient retention, and 91 percent said dental assistants increase the likelihood that patients will accept a dentist-recommended treatment plan.
 The survey’s findings also showed that dental assistants were instrumental in the overall safety of a dental practice, and contributed to key purchasing decisions.

 The vast majority of dentists and dental office managers reported that dental assistants should be empowered to do everything state regulations allow them to do.
 They also encouraged continuing education and cross-training for dental assistants: the more educated the dental assistant, the better performing the dental practice.
 Numbering over 350,000, dental assistants are already the largest segment of the dental healthcare workforce, and they’re increasingly skilled, too.